 Cotton sheets are crisp and clean and launder beautifully, but they can feel cool on baby’s cheeks.
 Sometimes it’s nice to switch up to a soft fleece to help your little one drift off to dreamland in warm and cozy comfort.

-This is a very fast and easy project, and new pillowcases are a great way to freshen bed linens.
+Fast and easy, new pillowcases are a great way to freshen bed linens for Spring.
 Have fun selecting three pretty prints for each pillowcase: one for the body, one for the narrow flange, and one for the pleated cuff.

-This fast and easy pillowcase project demonstrates a construction technique known as “burrito style.”
+A fast and easy pillowcase project that demonstrates a construction technique known as “burrito style.”
 It’s an easy way to create nicely finished seams inside and out with a quick roll-and-turn method.